NetApp/FSx-ONTAP-monitoring/FSx_Alerting/FSx_ONTAP_Alerting/README.md

 |VpcId|The ID of a VPC where the subnets provided above are located.
 Required if you are creating an endpoint, not needed otherwise.|
 |EndpointSecurityGroupIds|The security group IDs that the endpoint will be attached to.
 The security group must allow traffic over TCP port 443 from the Lambda function.
 This is required if you are creating an Lambda, CloudWatch or SecretsManager endpoint.|

     The remaining parameters are used to create the matching conditions configuration file, which specify when the program will send an alert.
     You can read more about it in the [Matching Conditions File](#matching-conditions-file) section below.
 All these parameters have reasonable default values so you probably won't have to change any of them.
 Note that if you enable EMS alerts, then the default rule will alert on all EMS messages that have a severity of `Error`, `Alert` or `Emergency`.
 You can change the matching conditions at any time by updating the matching conditions file that is created in the S3 bucket.
     The name of the file will be `<OntapAdminServer>-conditions` where `<OntapAdminServer>` is the value you set for the OntapAdminServer parameter.

+5. Once you have provided all the parameters, click on the "Next" button.
+This will bring you to a page where you can provide tags for the stack.
+Any tags specified here will be applied to all resources that are created that support tags.
+Tags are optional and can be left blank.
+There are other configuration parameters you can change here, but typically you can leave them as defaults.
+Click on the "Next" button.

+6. The final page will allow you to review all configuration parameters you provided.
+    If everything looks good, click on the "Create stack" button.

 ### Post Installation Checks
 After the stack has been created, check the status of the Lambda function to make sure it is